Frequently Asked Questions

 Upon being awarded, you are eligible to charge your tuition, fees and books against your financial aid.
-Once all charges have been deducted from your award amount and your attendance has been verified, a check for any excess monies will be mailed to you.
-It is the policy of the Business Office that checks be mailed and not picked up.
+Once all charges have been deducted from your award amount and your attendance has been verified, any excess monies will be sent to you based on the preference selected through BankMobile.
+If you have not received the green envelope or email from BankMobile, please contact the Cashier’s Office at [email protected] .
 It is critical that your correct address be on file in the Registrar's Office.

-You can apply anytime between January 1 and June 30 of the academic year for which you plan to attend.
+You should apply as soon as possible for the academic year you are planning to attend.
+You can apply beginning October 1, 2017 and no later than June 30, 2019 for the academic year 2018-2019.
 However, eligibility for some state grants require that you apply before March 15 (prior to the fall semester you will be attending).
-Also, the Wake Tech Financial Aid Office requires that your FAFSA be processed and all requested documentation be turned in by June 1 in order to defer tuition and fees for fall semester pre-registration.
+Also, the Wake Tech Financial Aid Office requires that your FAFSA be processed and all requested documentation be turned in by July 1 in order to defer tuition and fees for fall semester pre-registration.

 The federal government randomly selects approximately 30% of all aid recipients for verification.
 This means the Financial Aid Office must verify the information you submitted on your FAFSA by collecting tax returns and other documents to confirm the accuracy of your information.
 The college will contact you by email to inform you of what is needed.
 You should submit all documents promptly to avoid delays in processing your application.

 In order to receive financial aid of any kind, you must be enrolled in an eligible program.
 Only a limited number of diploma and certificate programs are eligible for financial aid.
 Special studies students are not eligible.